 The Liberty Quarry Battle

 In 2007, Granite Construction met with Pechanga leaders regarding Granite’s proposal for Liberty Quarry.
-The quarry, in the form of an invasive pit mine, was to be located on Wexéwxi Pu’éska, and if it had been completed, it would have destroyed the mountain, leaving a huge hole in her heart.
+The quarry, in the form of an invasive pit mine, was to be located on Wexéwxi Pu’éska, and if it had been completed, it would have destroyed the mountain, leaving a huge hole in its heart.
 Losing Pu’éska Mountain would have been devastating to our people because it would have stripped her of her cultural significance and physical beauty.

 Between 2008 and 2012, we collaborated with the City of Temecula, Save Our Southwest (SOS) Hills, and other community organizations in the Temecula Valley to fight against the proposed quarry.
 The County denied granite Construction’s application twice before agreeing to “fast-track” in 2012.
 To end the long-running battle, we purchased Pu’éska Mountain in November 2012, and in 2015, the land was put into trust by the federal government.
 This acquisition not only saved the mountain but also prevented the air pollution the quarry would have caused.